Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/all-required-authentication-methods-could-not-be-found.md

 _**Topic Last Modified:** 2009-11-18_

 The Microsoft Remote Connectivity Analyzer sends an HTTP request to test the authentication methods of the specified service.
 If a 401 Unauthorized Response is received, then the Microsoft Remote Connectivity Analyzer tool expects certain WWW-Authenticate headers in the response.
-Certain services such as Exchange ActiveSync and Outlook Anywhere (RPC over HTTP) don't negotiate an authentication method with the remote server.
-These clients have a pre-defined authentication method that is sent with each request.
+Certain services such as Exchange ActiveSync and Outlook Anywhere (Remote Procedure Call (RPC) over HTTP) don't negotiate an authentication method with the remote server.
+These clients have a predefined authentication method that is sent with each request.
 If this authentication method isn't enabled on the remote server, then the Microsoft Remote Connectivity Analyzer generates the following error:

 "All Required Authentication Methods could not be found."

-If the pre-defined authentication method isn't enabled on the remote server, then users can experience the following issues:
+If the predefined authentication method isn't enabled on the remote server, then users can experience the following issues:

   - Mobile device users connecting using Exchange ActiveSync are unable to successfully connect.